 Antler Hill Village & Winery

 If time permits, day visitors may wish to visit Antler Hill Village.
 An expansive dining and retail center, it also features the estate’s celebrated winery.
 Among other attractions are the Barn, where children can pet farm animals.
 Visitors on a limited time schedule can also purchase items online through the Biltmore Shop.
 Visitors who prefer to have a longer stay can book overnight reservations.
 Among the choices are the four-star Inn on Biltmore Estate and Village Hotel on Biltmore Estate.
 A half mile from the home, a visit to Antler Hill Village may require another shuttle bus.
+However, you will not be disappointed in your visit.
+In fact, it will be one of the top highlights of your visit.

 Where To Stay In Greenville

 The city of Greenville offers a wide range of lodging options.
 This includes upscale hotels, B&Bs and vacation rentals.
 Top hotel recommendations are the Westin Poinsett, Hyatt Regency and Hampton Inn and Suites.
 Recommended bed and breakfast inns are Pettigru Place and Swamp Rabbit Inn.
+Of course, there are many other lodging choices to fit whatever budget you may have.
+In addition, there are a number of RV campsites in the Greenville area.

 Where To Dine In Greenville